• Skip to main content

 Make sure that the baking paper overhangs the sides of your baking pan.
 Once the blondies are baked, you can easily lift out the blondies to place them on a wire rack to cool completely.
 Such a simple tip that really helps later on!

-3. Mix sugar into the butter.
-Whilst the butter is still warm, add the brown sugar into a bowl and mix with hand-held electric beaters until the sugar is mixed in and the butter has cooled slightly.
-(Image 4)
+STEP 3.
+Mix sugar into the butter.
+Whilst the butter is still warm, add the brown sugar into a bowl and mix with hand-held electric beaters until the sugar is mixed in and the butter has cooled slightly (Images 4 & 5).

-4. Add eggs and beat.
+STEP 4.
+Add eggs and beat.
 Add the 2 eggs, 1 egg yolk and vanilla extract into the bowl and beat with the electric hand-held beaters until the batter is pale in colour and thickened.
-This can take a couple of minutes to achieve.
-(Image 5 & 6)
+This can take a couple of minutes to achieve (Images 6 & 7).

 TIP: Aerate the eggs

-5. Sift in the dry ingredients.
-I'm all about saving time washing up, so I don't ask you to sift the dry ingredients into a separate bowl and then add it into the batter.
+STEP 5.
+Sift in the dry ingredients.
+I'm all about saving time washing up, so I don't ask you to sift the dry ingredients into a separate bowl and then add it to the batter.
 Nope.
-Sift that flour, baking powder and salt right on top of your batter.
-And then fold it in with a rubber spatula- but only until you see some flour streaks remain.
+Sift that flour, baking powder and salt right on top of your batter (Image 8).
+And then fold it in with a rubber spatula- but only until you see some flour streaks remain (Image 9).
 This ensures you don't overmix it!
-(Image 7)

-6. Add the flavourings.
-Now's the chance to add in your flavourings.
-(Image 8) Obviously white chocolate, but I also included chopped walnuts to bring out the nutty flavours and add textural contrast.
-Stir those in until just combined.
+STEP 6.
+Add the flavourings.
+Now's the chance to add in your flavourings (Image 10).
+Obviously white chocolate, but I also included milk chocolate chips and chopped almonds to bring out the nutty flavours and add textural contrast.
+Stir those in until just combined (Image 11).

 1. Brown butter bits.
-Make sure to scrape all those brown butter bits from the bottom of the saucepan- that's where the flvour is held.
+Make sure to scrape all those brown butter bits from the bottom of the saucepan- that's where the flavor is held.

-3. Glossy, crackley thin top.
-The sure fire way to get that golden papery thin shiny top is to whip the eggs until pale and thick so that they can work their magic once baked.
+3. Glossy, crackly thin top.
+The surefire way to get that golden papery thin shiny top is to whip the eggs until pale and thick so that they can work their magic once baked.

 What exactly are blondies?